miroslavkrysl/kiv-psi-ukol1/README.md

 is to install Rust via `rustup` (https://rustup.rs/).
 You should follow instructions on the website and then instructions in the installation script.

-If you have Rust installed, just run:
+If you have Rust installed, just run in project root:

 `cargo run` for building and running.